muk-mohan/newPrograms/README.md

 * **STRETCH**: As a user, I can specify the earth date for which to display images.

 This is a edited file for new pull request.

+this should be visible in new branch call newdisney and should be a part of master branch.